Wilcom Truesizer Mastery: Unlock Design Flexibility and Workflow Efficiency

 6.1 File Conversion Fixes: DST to PES & Anti-Virus Conflicts

-2. In Truesizer, select “All Design Files” to access your DST, PES, or EXP files.
+2. In Truesizer, select "All Design Files" to access DST/PES/EXP.

-3. Export to your target format, specifying the correct hoop size and machine compatibility.
+3. Export to the target format and specify the correct hoop size.

 6.2 Solving Resizing Distortion & Fabric Compatibility